-WASHINGTON (AP) — Many Democrats in Congress worried about the party’s re-election prospects are for the first time distancing themselves from President Barack Obama after the disastrous rollout of his health care overhaul.
+WASHINGTON (AP) — A month after emerging from a government shutdown at the top of their game, many Democrats in Congress newly worried about the party’s re-election prospects are for the first time distancing themselves from President Barack Obama after the disastrous rollout of his health care overhaul.

-At issue, said several Obama allies, is a loss of trust in the president after only 106,000 people — instead of an anticipated half million — were able to buy insurance coverage the first month of the new “Obamacare” websites, which were crippled by technical glitches and froze computer screens across America.
+At issue, said several Obama allies, is a loss of trust in the president after only 106,000 people — instead of an anticipated half million — were able to buy insurance coverage the first month of the new “Obamacare” web sites.
 In addition, some 4.2 million Americans received notices from insurers that policies Obama had promised they could keep were being canceled.

 “I am trying to think if you can call it a relationship at this point,” he said.

 Clay said the administration is now obligated to “fix it, fix all of it” after Obama apologized this month for both the insurance website problems and his earlier promises that people could keep their old polices.
 Otherwise, he said, “a wide brush will be used to paint us all as incompetent and ineffective.”

 Obama is now allowing insurance companies to reissue their canceled policies for another year.
 But “Obamacare’s” problems have left Democrats vulnerable to an orchestrated assault by Republicans who six weeks ago were on the losing end of the government shutdown.

 The political body language tells the story of the strain.
 Thirty-nine House Democrats in Obama’s party defied the president’s veto threat and voted for a GOP-sponsored bill to permit the sale of individual health coverage that falls short of requirements in the law.